How to Apply

 Full application instructions can be found in the sidebar under How to Apply.

-Priority deadline for portfolio submission is January 15 of each year.
+The priority deadline for graduate portfolio submission is January 15 of each year.
 Submitting by January 15 will ensure that your application is fully considered for scholarships and graduate assistantships.
 Applications will be considered until the university deadline as space allows.

-One additional work without a notated score (electronic music, non-notated music, film scores) will be considered as a complement to notated scores.
+- In addition, you have the option to submit a work without a notated score (electronic music, non-notated music, film scores) as a complement to notated scores.
 Please include a short description of the work as context for faculty members reviewing you portfolio.

-For any questions regarding composition studies at Texas State University, please contact Dr. Michael Ippolito (email@example.com).
+If you have any questions regarding composition studies at Texas State University, please contact Dr. Michael Ippolito.